/_resources/js/dcsa.js

 The university recognizes that employees are seeking balance in their work life.
 MSU is acting in a variety of ways to support our employees’ well-being.
 Providing employees with a winter break aligns with MSU’s 2030 Strategic Plan call to “review university policies, practices and opportunity structures to identify better ways to increase diversity, foster inclusive dialogue and provide support to staff and faculty.”
 One of the ways we can achieve this is by expanding the number of observed days off to strengthen our commitment to creating a best-in-class workplace culture.

 No. Pay dates remain unchanged.
-For both biweekly and monthly employees, the last pay date in December is December 29, 2022.
 For more information on the payroll schedules see Payroll Schedules .

 You are no longer required to use vacation time for the observance of the Winter Break since the university is closed.